btemplep/authzee/docs/sdks.md

 ### Grant

 Grants should offer more flexibility over the reference implementation, and should be standard across the SDKs.

+In the SDK standard, grants are an immutable resource.
+They can only be enacted(created) or repealed(destroyed).
+This is a purposeful limitation to enable better scaling of grants.

 #### Grant Example